ExchangeUnion/docs/Market Maker Guide.md

 mode = "neutrino"
 [litecoind]
 mode = "neutrino"
-# add these lines for raiden to use your infura account instead of a local geth node:
+# add these lines for connext to use your infura account instead of a local geth node:
 [geth]
 mode = "infura"
 infura-project-id = "abc"